radhanikapoor/CMOR-438-S25/README.md

 - **Random Forests**: Ensemble method combining multiple decision trees for improved performance.
 - **Ensemble Methods**: Techniques like bagging and boosting to enhance model stability and accuracy.

+Click [here](https://www.geeksforgeeks.org/supervised-machine-learning/) for more information on Supervised Learning

 ### Unsupervised Learning
 Unsupervised learning is a type of machine learning where the model is given input data without labeled responses.
 The goal is to uncover hidden patterns, structures, or groupings in the data without prior knowledge of the outcomes.